Simulation-of-Traffic-and-Transport/SiTT/preparation/segmentize_waterbodies.md

-# River Segmentation
+# River and Lake Segmentation

-This document describes the segmentation of rivers into graphs.
+This document describes the segmentation of rivers and lakes into graphs.

 ## Preparation of data